The Story Behind this Site

-Up until May of 2002, life went as I predicted, busy.
-Life, work, more work and other projects.
+Up until May of 2002, life went as predicted, busy.
+Life, work, more work and other personal projects.
 I did not have time to transfer my site from fan.starwars.com to one of Lucasfilm's suggested host sites.

-Then...May of 2002, the week after returning from CII in Indianapolis, I learned that I was with child AND that I had a tumor.
+Then... in mid-May of 2002, the week after returning from Star Wars Celebration II in Indianapolis, IN, I learned that I was with child AND that I had a tumor.
 I was classified with an extremely high-risk pregnancy, to save my child's life I had to remain in bed and not move.

 Several months passed, the new year came and went and I gained back most of my strength.
-I was able to take care of my son and my life without help.
+I was now able to take care of my son and my life without help.
 I got the domain name, pulled the info together and got an incredible head start on this massive project ...then... another surgery loomed (the tumor had to be removed, all 15 lbs of it - a record here in the Valley) and another period of recovery.
 Even more gathering.